The Young Lives school surveys were piloted in Ethiopia in 2009-10, before being further developed in the other study countries.

 The initial sample of Young Lives children comprised all Younger Cohort children expected to be studying in Grade 4 and 5, in schools which fell within the geographic boundaries of the Young Lives sentinel site.
 These children were tracked to their schools, where all Grade 4 and 5 classes containing a Younger Cohort child or children, were sampled.
 In each class, a random selection of peers were added to the sample of Young Lives children, so that 20 children per class were included in the survey.
 The final sample comprises approximately 11,800 children across 29 sentinel sites and 8 languages of instruction.
 Wave 2 of the survey involved the same Young Lives children and their peers as were included in Wave 1.
 If children who had been surveyed at Wave 1 were not present at Wave 2, they were simply not included, and no substitute children were added.

-A third round of the Ethiopia school survey is taking place in 2016-17, conducted in two waves at the begining and end of the school year.
+A third round of the Ethiopia school survey is took place in 2016-17, conducted in two waves at the begining and end of the school year.
 Preliminary findings are published in this report.

 Survey documentation and questionnaires (2013-14)